 For information on the area's lodging, restaurant and other services, contact the Kairiver Wilderness Centre.
 The telephone number is +358 16 841 481 and the website address is www.kairiver.com.

 NOTE!
 Some of the less used service sites have been removed.
 There are no garbage collection points at the sites and people should bring their garbage to the garbage container near the bridge leading to the Kairiver Wilderness Centre.

 In the winter there is a marked snowmobile track in the area.

-Catch-sized trout is planted into the Lipakka region of Kemijoki River and a part of the main channel of Kairijoki River stretching from Ylä-Kairi to Saunakoski Rapids.
+Catch-sized trout is planted into the Lipakka region of the Kemijoki River and a part of the main channel of the Kairijoki River stretching from Ylä-Kairi to Saunakoski Rapids.